nimitmk7/knowledge-treasure/Natural Language Processing/LLMs/The busy person's intro to LLMs.md

 ![[Pasted image 20240414235728.png]]
 - Compressing the internet(100X compression)

+> [!faq] What is FLOPS ?
-> [!INFO] Floating-point operations per second (FLOPS) is **a measure of a computer's performance based on the number of floating-point arithmetic calculations that the processor can perform within a second**
+>  Floating-point operations per second (FLOPS) is **a measure of a computer's performance based on the number of floating-point arithmetic calculations that the processor can perform within a second.**

 ### Neural Network
 - Predict the next word in a sequence.